prashanty795/Building_a_Blog_Application/readme.md

 Step 7: Create an app called "blog" and add  it to INSTALLED_APPS in setting.py<br/>
 To do this, you need to open the mysite folder inside the mysite folder and then edit the setting.py file.

+Step  8: Creating the Post model in models.py file, we will define a Post model that will allow us to store blog posts in the database.